rsalmond/TIL/five dollar words.md

 Sophist: teacher of philosophy in ancient Greece.

 Stricture: restriction, rule.
-A sternly critical remark.
+Or: sternly critical remark.

 Vicissitude: change of fortune, typically unwelcome.